wooyek/django-settings-strategy/README.md

  2. Do not override DJANGO_SETTINGS_MODULE in your project/app code, eg. based on hostname or process name.
     If you are lazy to set environment variable (like for `setup.py test`) do it in tooling just before you run your project code.

  4. Avoid magic and patching of how django reads it's settings, preprocess the settings but do not interfere afterwards.

+ 5. No complicated logic based nonsense.
+Configuration should be fixed and materialized not computed on the fly.
+    Providing a fallback defaults is just enough logic here.
+    Do you really want to debug, why locally you have correct set of settings but in production on a remote server, on one of hundred machined something computed differently?
+Oh!
+Unit tests?
+For settings?
+Seriously?

 # Solution

-My solution consists of excellent [django-environ](https://github.com/joke2k/django-environ) used with `ini` style files, providing `os.environment` defaults for local development, some minimal and short `settings/<purpose>.py` files that have an `import settings/base.py` *AFTER* the `os.environment` was set from an `INI` file.
+My strategy consists of excellent [django-environ](https://github.com/joke2k/django-environ) used with `ini` style files, providing `os.environment` defaults for local development, some minimal and short `settings/<purpose>.py` files that have an `import settings/base.py` *AFTER* the `os.environment` was set from an `INI` file.
 This effectively give us a kind of settings injection.

+The trick here is to modify `os.environment` before you import `settings/base.py`.
     .
     │   manage.py
     ├───data